 The Biokovo Nature Park covers most of the mountain range and has a number of information centres and educational trails.
 Since it is a managed park, you are required to buy a ticket at the entrance on the Makarska – Vrgorac road.
 You can drive up there, but the best way to explore it is to enjoy a good long hike.
 Just a couple of precautions: the terrain is rugged – wear strong shoes or hiking boots.
 The summer heat and sun can be overwhelming: set off at sunrise, and take a hat, sun protection and plenty of water.
 Outside of the summer, avoid setting off if wind or rain is forecast: the bura (north wind) can reach hurricane force.

-Local History Collection of Biokovo Nature Park, open to visitors by prior arrangement.
+Local History Collection of Biokovo Nature Park.

 Marin Kovačević Memorial House in the village of Kotišina

 Information on the Kotišina Botanical Gardens.
 Open by prior arrangement.

 The Kotišina Botanical Garden

 This Botanical Garden, like the Malacological Museum in Makarska, was founded by biologist Friar Jure Radić (1920-1990), and is part of an educational trail he also created.
 Set in 16.5 hectares, the Garden is a reserve for local plant species as well as an archive of exotic plants.
 It has some interesting rock formations such as caves, cliffs and the Proslap waterfall which bursts through a narrow canyon after a heavy fall of rain.
 There’s a 17th century fortress, a protected monument, and a chapel, St Anthony’s (20th C).
 Just 3km from Makarska and at an altitude of 350-500m above sea level, this is a suitable destination for a good but not overly demanding walk.